animafps/blog/content/mouse-sensitivity-101/index.md

 tags:
 - aiming
 - guides
-description: Contrary to popular beliefs, there is no perfect sensitivity.
+summary: Contrary to popular beliefs, there is no perfect sensitivity.
 Still, you can have an excellent sensitivity that has the benefits to you and the game/ aim style that you want to optimize for, but there will never be the best sensitivity that will be able to do everything the best
 ---

 ## What are Sensitivities